yliu-fort/gallery/lattice_boltzmann/README.md

 Corner: haven't been treated specifically, detect&increase viscosity in 3d to stabilize simulation in extremely high Re
 Boundary method: link-wise
 No-slip boundary method: bounce-back (2nd-order accurary has been validated in matlab code)

+## matlab codes
+run system("nvcc -ptx <cu_name>.cu") to compile ptx files before running the script.
+make sure that nvidia compiler has been installed.